timweh/MEMSA/README.md

 ## Requirements

 This tool was developed for MacOS and Linux.
-In order to built it, the gcc compiler needs to be installed
+In order to built it, the gcc compiler needs to be installed.

 ## Installation